amsacks/OV7670-camera/README.md

 # OV7670
-Description: A verilog-based project that shows real-time video from a small CMOS camera onto a monitor.
+Description: A verilog-based project that shows real-time video captured by a camera and displayed on a monitor.

 ## Materials Used:
 1. Nexys A7-100T FPGA Developmental Board (1)